thevedantatimes/thevedantatimes.github.io/assets/notes/notes.md

 ### Articles
 Done:
-YT Liked videos using rhl8257
+YT Liked videos using rhl8257 (all below)

+@ChicagoVedanta
+Videos Popular first 8
+Live Latest pujas 2025 end to 2026 Jan

+@VedantaNY
+Videos Popular from top to Karma Yoga

+Adhoc:
+Videos as relevant for topics suggested by AI

 Pending:
 YT Non-Liked videos using rhl8257